Go directly to product information

 • This expiration date is an indication

-Would you like to know what Siltimur tastes like?
+Would you like to know what siltimur tastes like?

 Batch number

-The batch number helps us trace which supply an item originates from.
-It is stated on the packing slip and the invoice
+The batch number helps us track which batch an item originates from.
+It's listed on the packing slip and invoice.

 View all details